stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

     + Allowed values: one Of (`on`, `off`, `bootingUp`)
     + Optional

-+ `refCabinetController` : Streetlight's cabinet controller
++ `refGroup` : Streetlight's group
-    + Attribute type : Reference to a [StreetlightCabinetController](../../StreetlightCabinetController/doc/spec.md) entity.
+    + Attribute type : Reference to a [StreetlightGroup](../../StreetlightGroup/doc/spec.md) entity.
     + Optional

-+ `dateLastLampChange` : Timestamp of the last change of lamp made
++ `dateLastLampChange` : Timestamp of the last change of lamp made.
     + Attribute Type: [DateTime](http://schema.org/DateTime)
     + Attribute metadata:
         + `dateUpdated` : Timestamp when the last update of the attribute happened.